 "Over the last three years, Q9 has proven itself to be a very capable resource for CSC's Canadian operations,” said Siki Giunta, vice president for Cloud Computing Services and Software at CSC.
 “As we expand and globalize our cloud services offering to our Canadian customer base, Q9 will continue to play a key role in delivering the reliability, security and performance that CSC customers require and expect."

 All-in-all it’s been a pretty exciting week for the Cloud Call Center space.
-Stay tuned to Network Packet Broker each and every week for further news!
+Stay tuned to TMCnet each and every week for further news!